global-asp/asp-source/en/0249_tortoise_and_rabbits_journey_to_the_bats_party__1.md

-# Tortoise and rabbits' JOURNEY to the bats' party
+# Tortoise and rabbits' journey to the bats' party

 ##
 The journey started at 8:00 am.
 On the way to